Haydon Manning: Early life and education

 Manning is the son of historian Geoff Manning, born c.1958.

 Manning studied at Flinders University, where he earned a Bachelor of Arts degree with Honours First Class, and PhD in 1994.
-He was a member of Fliders University academic staff between 1985 and December 2018.

 Career

+Manning was Associate Professor, Politics and Public Policy, at Flinders University between 1985 and December 2018.

-Manning's areas of interest include voting behaviour and electoral politics, political parties, South Australian political history, politics of uranium mining and political satire.
+His areas of interest include voting behaviour and electoral politics, political parties, South Australian political history, politics of uranium mining and political satire.
 He taught a range of topics including "An Introduction to Government and Democracy"; "Parties, Voters and Elections in Australia"; "Environmental Politics"; "Government, Business and Society" and "The Politics of Climate Change".

 Manning contributes to commentary on South Australian and national politics.
-His commentary on political matters has been published by mainstream Australian newspapers, academic journals and websites InDaily, The Conversation and On Line Opinion.
+His commentary on political matters has been published by mainstream Australian newspapers, academic journals, and websites InDaily, The Conversation and On Line Opinion.
 His academic publications have featured in the Australian Journal of Politics & History, Australian Journal of Political Science, Environmental Politics and the Journal of Industrial Relations.
 He also frequently presents 'civics and citizenship' education seminars to local government leadership programs and various community organisations such as The University of the Third Age.

-Manning co-convened the Electoral Regulation and Research Network, South Australia and for many years was the Coordinator of the Copland Leadership Program run by the Committee for Economic Development of Australia's (CEDA) South Australian branch.
+Manning co-convened the Electoral Regulation and Research Network, South Australia and for many years was the coordinator of the Copland Leadership Program run by the Committee for Economic Development of Australia's (CEDA) South Australian branch.